-Sincerely,

-Mark J. Marcus Commissioner
+Sincerely, k J. Marcus .
+Commissioner

 MJM/nem

-Telephone: (203) 566-3536

-170 Sigourney Street • Hartford, Connecticut 06105

 APPENDIX ITEM 3

 Attorney General Opinion #3 - Judicial Selection Commission (1999)

 Attorney General's Opinion

 Attorney General Richard Blumenthal

 June 21, 1999

 Kevin P. Johnston Robert G. Jaekle Auditors of Public Accounts State Capitol 210 Capitol Avenue Hartford, CT 06106-1559

 Dear Mr. Johnston and Mr. Jaekle:

 This is in response to your request for an opinion concerning your access, as the Auditors of Public Accounts, to certain documents of the Judicial Selection Commission (the "Commission") in connection with audits of the Commission pursuant to Conn.
 Gen. Stat. § 2-90.
 In particular, you ask whether, pursuant to subsection (g) of that statute, the Commission is obligated to provide you with documents concerning the evaluation of judicial candidates and incumbents that are considered confidential under Conn.
 Gen. Stat. § 51-44a (j).
+The dispute between you and the Commission is based on your respective interpretations of your statutory authority and responsibilities.
+In your view, review of these documents, including minutes of Commission meetings, is necessary to permit you to fulfill your statutory responsibility of examining the Commission's "performance in order to determine effectiveness in achieving expressed legislative purposes."
+Conn.
+Gen. Stat. § 2-90 (c).
+The Commission, on the other hand, believes that Conn.
+Gen. Stat. § 51-44a (j) prohibits the disclosure of these records, even to the Auditors, and states that it "cannot operate without complete confidentiality.. . . and with the assurances given to applicants and informers as to the confidential nature of the Commission."
+For the reasons that follow, we conclude that the Commission must make these records available to you for purposes of the audit, but we urge you to establish procedures jointly with the Commission to safeguard the interests in confidentiality that the Commission justifiably raises.
 Resolution of this issue requires an examination of the relevant statutes governing both the Auditors' and the Commission's authority.
 Conn.
 Gen. Stat. § 2-90 governs the duties of the Auditors of Public Accounts.
 This statute requires the Auditors to conduct periodic audits of the "books and accounts of each officer, department, commission, board and court of the state government, all institutions supported by the state" Conn.
 Gen. Stat. § 2-90(a) and (c).
 Prior to 1975, these duties were limited to reviewing the financial accounts of agencies receiving state funds.
 In 1975, the legislature enacted two amendments to Conn.
 Gen. Stat. § 2-90 that substantially expanded the scope of the Auditors' reviews.
-First, in addition to financial reviews, the Auditors were given the authority to "examine the operations and performance of state agencies to determine their effectiveness in achieving their legislative purposes. . . ," and to report their findings and recommendations to the Governor and the legislature.
+First, in addition to financial reviews, the Auditors were given the authority to "examine the operations and performance of state agencies to determine their effectiveness in achieving their legislature.
 P.A.
-75-425, §10.
-At the same time, the Auditors were given the authority to "determine the scope and frequency of any audit they conduct."
-P.A.
-No. 75-245.
-Representative Vicino explained the reason for this change: It changes the existing law by allowing the State Auditors to expand their audits.
+75-425, It changes the existing law by allowing the State Auditors to expand their audits.
 The frequency and type of audits.
 Their audits would also or could also go into administrative performance which they cannot do at this time.
 H.R.
 Proc., May 6, 1975, p.
 2365.